Pakistan Air Force Academy Asghar Khan: Graduation

-The graduation ceremony of courses is held bi-annually.
-The cadets joining ground branches after completing their HSSC spend two to four years at the Academy whereas the Bachelor BS degree holder cadets course has a duration of six months.
+The graduation ceremony of courses is held semi-annually.
+The cadets joining ground branches after completing their HSSC spend two to four years at the academy whereas the Bachelor BS degree holder cadets course has a duration of six months.

 Changing of the Guard at Mazare-e-Quaid

 The annual Changing of the Guard ceremony at Mazar-e-Quaid, Karachi on Pakistan Defence Day (6 September).
 Cadets from the PAF Academy assume guard duties at the mazar on this day.

 All Pakistan Bilingual Declamation Competition

 The PAF Academy holds an All-Pakistan Declamation Competition, one of the biggest annual events.
 Some forty teams from major higher education institutes in Pakistan are invited to take part.
 The event takes place over four days during which a number of rounds are held.
 The PAF bears all the expenses of travel and accommodation of the teams.

 Falcons Hearth

 The memorial of the academy is known as 'Falcons Hearth' and is situated on the stairs in front of parade ground.
 It was erected in memory of cadets and instructors who died during training, and also those who lost their lives on active service during the Indo-Pakistani War of 1965 and the Indo-Pakistani War of 1971.